stefanfluck/palmpy/docs/palmpy-documentation.md

 ### Python Environment

-In order for palmpy to operate, you need the following packages:
+In order for palmpy to operate, you need (most of) the following packages: